 You might also have a look to see if any of my upcoming solo gigs are within striking distance - it's always a lovely surprise to recognise people in the audience whom I've met before on a different occasion.

-Do have a look at the gig schedule for the Autumn and next year - again I shall be all over the UK so whether I'm on my own or with the band, do drop by to say hello.
+Finally, do have a look at the gig schedule for next year - again I shall be all over the UK so whether I'm on my own or with the band, do drop by to say hello.

-And in the meantime, all the very best to everyone for the year ahead and thanks again for continuing to take an interest in my dear old songs - it really is appreciated.
+And in the meantime, all the very best to everyone for the rest of the year ahead and thanks again for continuing to take an interest in my dear old songs - it really is appreciated.

 Take care